CosmicChameleon77/The-Invisible-Keyboard/readMe.txt

 Text input- Just type into the big text box.
 It's scrollable so don't worry about disappearing off the end of the box.

+Show Invisible Characters - replaces invisible characters with their names in the text box.
+Remember to press hide before saving to file.

+Hide Invisible Characters - replaces invisible character names with their corresponding characters in the text box

 Help- Glitches and Errors: